vanderpatrick/SkateGram/README.md

 ### SkateGram was developed as my fourth project for CodeInstitute

 # Reason :
 As a skateboarder, I have always been part of the skate community.
 Being part of a skate community means supporting and sharing, we always help each other by teaching tricks giving tips, etc...
-One of the main things that I saw was the dependence on social media platforms for this (Support/Sharing) experience, but it gets overwelming with the number of different subjects in such platforms hence the birth of skategram. a skate social media blog where people can share their thoughts about the skate universe as well as follow tutorials regarding skateboarding.
+One of the main things that I saw was the dependence on social media platforms for this (Support/Sharing) experience, but it gets overwhelming with the number of different subjects in such platforms hence the birth of skategram. a skate social media blog where people can share their thoughts about the skate universe as well as follow tutorials regarding skateboarding.

 # The User Experience (UX)